… as a sociologist in 2023

 … as a sociologist in 2018

 1. Sociology Groningen is alive & kicking.
-The educational assessment went very well in 2018.
+The educational evaluation went very well in 2018.
 In October we celebrated our 80th anniversary.
-Check here the (subtitled) movies and Dutch presentations.
+Watch the (subtitled) movies and Dutch presentations here.

 2. Proud of this Prevention Science article: WHY DOES A UNIVERSAL ANTI-BULLYING PROGRAM NOT HELP ALL CHILDREN?
-Results call for tailored strategies in interventions aiming to reduce victimization for more children.
+Results call for tailored intervention strategies to reduce victimization for more children.

-4. Proud of this article in the Journal of Child and Family Studies about the HEALTHY CONTEXT PARADOX.
-More depressive symptoms and less self-esteem for victims of bullying in a context where others are no longer bullied.
+4. Proud of this article in the Journal of Child and Family Studies on the HEALTHY CONTEXT PARADOX.
+More depressive symptoms and lowerself-esteem for victims of bullying in a context where others are no longer bullied.

-5. KNOWLEDGE CLIP: Wonderful that a clear animation explains the findings of our NRO project about WHAT WORKS AGAINST BULLYING (unfortunately without English subtitles)
+5. KNOWLEDGE CLIP: Wonderful that a clear animation explains the findings of our NRO project on WHAT WORKS AGAINST BULLYING (unfortunately without English subtitles)

 6. Gerine Lodder wins the Science for Society Award and receives a VENI grant.
-Both highly deserved.
-Check her TEDx Groningen talk
+Both very well deserved.
+Watch her TEDx Groningen talk

-7. The ICS groups from Groningen and Amsterdam received an NRO grant to investigate how relationships with peers in primary education affect school choice, school performance and social integration in high school
+7. The ICS groups from Groningen and Amsterdam received an NRO grant to investigate how peer relationships in primary school affect school choice, academic performance and social integration in high school

 8. Proud that Loes van Rijsewijk and Mariola Gremmen successfully defended their Ph.D. theses, both using longitudinal social network analysis.